 Key estimates - Impairment

 The company assesses impairment at each reporting date by evaluating conditions specific to the company that may lead to impairment of assets.
 Where an impairment trigger exists, the recoverable amount of the asset is determined.
-Value-in-use calculations performed in assessing recoverable amounts incorporate a number of key estimates.

 Key judgments - Future Funding